Do You Face a “Problem”, or a “Challenge”? Master Your Words!

 Choose the language that you use to express yourself wisely.
-We give away much more information about ourselves in the way we communicate and the words we choose, than most of us are aware off.
+We give away much more information about ourselves in the way we communicate and the words we choose, than most of us, are aware of.
 We define ourselves with the language that we use.
-The influence of our word choice however on our daily life is much further reaching than many people are aware off.
-As a matter of fact: your success in life, your happiness, your relationships, and your quality of life are all influenced by your every day speech.
+The influence of our word choice however on our daily life is much further reaching than many people are aware of.
+As a matter of fact: your success in life, your happiness, your relationships, and your quality of life are all influenced by your everyday speech.

 A Challenge or a Problem?